 Boating enthusiasts rejoice: Missouri's beautiful lakes mean you have plenty of adventures from which to choose.
 Whether you prefer the speed of a powerboat or the elegant movement of a sailboat, you'll find your dream on the waters of the Show-Me State.

 Shelbina Lake, in the town of Shelbina, welcomes visitors for all types of fun activities.
 Go boating and fishing on the lake.
 Show off your swing on the nine-hole golf course, while the kids have a blast on the playground equipment.
 Play volleyball, tennis and basketball.
 The plentiful camper-sites and tent sites mean you can make a weekend of it.
+Sorry – swimming and wadding are not allowed.

 Along the southern border of Missouri, beautiful Bull Shoals Lake enjoys a reputation as one of the state's most peaceful getaways.
 Relax as you admire the majestic grandeur of the Ozarks and crystal-clear waters lapping against more than 740 miles of shoreline, upon which you’ll see very few buildings.
 Aquatic opportunities range from boating to scuba diving.
 Don't forget the fishing gear – white bass, largemouth bass and walleye are super-plentiful.

 Looking for a lake getaway sure to delight everyone in the family?
-Head to Table Rock State Park, near Branson.
-Take your boat or rent one from the marina.
+Head to Table Rock State Park, bordering Branson.
+Take your boat or rent one from a marina.
 Take a scuba diving class and see what dwells beneath the lake's surface.
 Get a great workout – not to mention breathtaking views – when you ride along the mountain-biking trail.
 Plus, Table Rock Lake's proximity to Branson means you’ll find stellar shows, golf, museums and restaurants to suit everyone in the family.

 Two miles west of Macon, Long Branch Lake, at Long Branch State Park, attracts boating enthusiasts and bass fishermen.
 Don't forget to pack your swimsuit – Long Branch Lake features a great swimming beach.
 Picnic sites, campgrounds, trails, an accessible fishing dock and a camp-store round out the amenities at this lovely park.